-What scholasticism most needed at this stage in its history was a philosophy based not on subjective ideas or presupposed dogma-this the Muslems had too.
+what scholasticism most needed at this stage in its history was a philosophy based not on subjective ideas or presupposed dogma-this the Muslems had too.
 What was most needed, and emecially in light of the growing importance of Aristotle, was a philosophical system based on Aristotelian principles alone that would nevertheless demonstrate the rationality of the universe as a revelation of God and thereby demonstrate its harmony with the Christian revelation.
-This is precisely what Thomas did, and with little doubt, as no other man had ever done.
+This is precisely what Thomas afterneted to do did, and with little doubt, as no other men had ever done.

-At this point it should be noted that the infiltration of Aristotelian philosophy beginning at about 1200 A. D. gave about half a century for Thomas' predecessors to analyze and categorize the wealth of philosophical material he was to use in his monumental synthesis.
-This was very ably done in men like Albert the Great whose prodigious encyclopedic mind amassed materials from far and wide to await the intellectual scrutiny of his pupil's systematic philosophy.
+At this point it should be noted that the infiltration of Aristotelian philosophy beginning at about 1200 A. D. gave about half a century for Thomas' predecessors to analyze and categorise the wealth of philosophical material he was to use in his monumental synthesis.
+This was very ably done in men like Albert the Great whose predigious encyclopedic mind amassed materials from far and wide to await the intellectual scrutiny of his pupil's systematic philosophy.
 Others too, contributed to the stagesetting.
-There was, for example, Auvergne who was the first Christian to make a clear cut distinction between essence and existence which was later to become the very heart of the Thomistic metaphysical contribution.
-Thus it is not difficult to see then that "St. Thomas does not speak from some abstract philosophical heaven.
+There was, for example, Auvergne who was the first Christian to make a clear cut distinction between essence and existence which was later lAuvergne followed Avicenna and Alforabi, two Muslem philosophers in making this distinction.

+to become the very heart of the Thomistic metaphysical contribution.
+Thus As Multiple 11 to see then that "St. Thomas does not speak from some abstract philosophical heaven.
 It is to the 13th century that he gives voice; to that century, precisely which was the first Christian century to behold and feel the full power of the Greek philosophical genius".
-Mc Keon further suggests that "the real significance of St. Thomas is not seen until it is viewed in the astonishing turbulent intellectual life of his century, and that when St. Thomas is so viewed, his relation to the Greeks and their Arabian successors assume the role of a major issue in the formation of his thought".
+Me feen further suggests that "the real significance of St. Thomas is not seen until it is viewed in the astonishing turbulent intellectual life of his century, and that when St. Thomas is so viewed, his relation to the Greeks and their Arabian successors assume the role of a major issue in the formation of his thought".
 1